ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #get-analytics-range-app-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `--metrics`
 :   One or more metrics to compute.
     To get all metrics, set metrics to `count,bytesIngress,bytesEgress,durationAvg,durationMedian,duration90th,duration99th`.

 `--dimension`
-:   Can be used to break down the data by given attributes.
+:   Can be used to break down the data by attributes.
 To get all dimensions, set dimensions to `event,appID,coloName,ipVersion`.
 `--filters`
 :   Used to filter rows by one or more dimensions.
     Filters can be combined using OR and AND boolean logic.
 AND takes precedence over OR in all the expressions.